Dovydas2013/INTOmarkdown/README.md

 ## 3. Unnið með Git (1. hluti)
 ------------------------------

 This part also went pretty well.
 At the beginning, it was relatively hard to work in the linux enviroment, because im so new to it - im very used to windows.
 Nonetheless, after some research on the common terminal commands and some GIT commands, i started to feel pretty comfortable.
 Furthermore, i had some hard time in learnig on how to use vim - im so used to nano.
 Vim seem so new and not so user friendly.
 Generaly, i dont find it very comfortable to use vim.
 Also, i would like to point out that, since i was working alone in the group, i did not have any chance of sharing the code with other people.
-Here is the link to my forket repository: https://github.com/Dovydas2013/INTOPrufa
+Here is the link to my forket repository: https://github.com/Dovydas2013/INTOPrufa.
+As instructed, there i edited a file called NIM.cppby adding two cout commands, which were printing out my name and my RU id.

 ## 4. Uppsettur hugbúnaður
 --------------------------